 In Phu Quoc: An Thoi Town, in the South of the island

 What to bring.
-You should bring your fishing gears, but if you don’t, you can ask to rent one.
+You should bring your fishing gear, but if you don’t, you can ask to rent one.
 If you are on a fishing tour, they will provide you with them.

 Besides that, there are other necessities you need to bring when fishing in the Vietnam sea.
 If you are seasick, it is advisable to take seasick medicine 30 minutes to 1 hour before getting on the boat.
 And follow the prescription if you are planning to stay on the boat for a long time.